-The legend says that young Nicholas sought God earnestly, learned scriptures, fasted often and prayed much.
+The legend says that young Nicholas sought God earnestly, learned scriptures, fasted often, and prayed much.
 His parents died while he was still a young man, and he inherited their property.
-From the start he determined to use it for good.
+From the start, he determined to use it for good.
 He gave assistance secretly, not wishing his good deeds to be seen.
-For example, when he learned that a local nobleman had fallen on hard times and was contemplating selling his daughters into prostitution, he secretly threw gold into the house to enable the girls to marry and escape degradation.
+For example, when he learned that a local nobleman had fallen on hard times and was contemplating selling his daughters into prostitution, he secretly threw the gold into the house to enable the girls to marry and escape degradation.
 Some versions say he threw the gold down the chimney where it lodged in stockings they had hung up to dry.
 By such tactics, he rescued many people from moneylenders and provided clothes for the naked.

 Later he sailed to Palestine to tour the places where Christ had walked.
 On the way, says the story, Satan raised a great storm, hoping to destroy the ship.
 Desperate, the sailors cried to Nicholas to pray for them.
 He did, and the sea immediately became calm.
 Shortly afterward, one of the sailors slipped while climbing the mast and fell to the deck where he lay dead.
 In answer to Nicholas' prayers, God restored the seaman to life.

 After visiting the shrines at Jerusalem, he boarded a ship for Lycia.
 The Lord had forbidden him to become a hermit as he wished.
 Plotting evil, the sailors steered in the wrong direction.
 Nicholas prayed.
 A storm arose and blew the boat to Lycia.